 How can I prevent skin cancer?

 The key is to avoid being in the sun or using sunlamps.
-If you're going to be in the sun for any length of time, wear clothes made from tight-woven fabric so the sun's rays can't get through to your skin, and stay in the shade when you can.
-Wear long sleeves and a wide-brimmed hat to protect your face, neck, shoulders and ears.
+If you're going to be in the sun for any length of time, follow the safe-sun guidelines.

 What are the safe-sun guidelines?

 Safe-sun guidelines are the following 4 ways to protect your skin and reduce your risk of skin cancer.
 Each is just part of a program to prevent skin cancer.
 To greatly lower your risk, you must follow all of the safe-sun guidelines.

 1. Avoid the sun.

 Sunlight damages your skin.
 The sun is strongest during the middle of the day, between 10 a.m. and 4 p.m.
 During these hours, the sun can do the most damage to your skin.
 Sunburns and suntans are signs that your skin has been damaged.
 The more damage the sun does to your skin, the more likely you are to get early wrinkles, skin cancer and other skin problems.